Ash Hill Academy: Academic performance

 Students can study for GCSE, BTEC or A level qualifications.
 Despite improvement, the school receives low GCSE results, just above the national minimum, but about average for Doncaster LEA.
 Results at A Level are also low.
 Only five of Doncaster's seventeen secondary schools get GCSE results over the national average.
 The LEA intends six schools to become academies.

 Doncaster Collegiate Sixth Form

-The school is part of the Doncaster Collegiate Sixth Form which combines the sixth form offering from Ash Hill Academy, De Warenne Academy, Don Valley Academy, Rossington All Saints Academy and Serlby Park Academy.
+The school was part of the Doncaster Collegiate Sixth Form which combined the sixth form offering from Ash Hill Academy, De Warenne Academy, Don Valley Academy, Rossington All Saints Academy and Serlby Park Academy.